-For applications that are willing to store all of their data in a DBMS, and access it only via SQL, existing databases are just fine and LLADD has little to offer.
-However, for those applications that need more direct management of data, LLADD offers a layered architecture that enables simple but robust data management.2 We also believe that LLADD is applicable in the context of new, special-purpose database systems such as XML databases, streaming databases, and database/semantic file systems.
+For applications that are willing to store all of their data in a DBMS, and access it only via SQL, existing databases are just fine and LLADD has little to o er.
+However, for those applications that need more direct management of data, LLADD offers a layered architecture that enables simple but robust data management.2 We also believe that LLADD is applicable in the context of new, specialpurpose database systems such as XML databases, streaming databases, and extensible/semantic file systems [Reiser, Gi ord].
 These form a fruitful area of current research, but existing monolithic database systems tend to be a poor fit for these new areas.

-The basic approach of LLADD, taken from ARIES [?], is to build transactional pages, which enables recovery on a page-by-page basis, despite support for high concurrency and the minimization of dish seeks during commit (by using a log).
-We show how to build a variety of useful data managers on top of this layer, including persistent hash tables, lightweight recoverable virtual memory [?], and simple databases.
-We also tt(gh)-361(d)-362(t)1(h91(d)-362(t mentation.
-We chose ARIES as the basis of LLADD, and have made a significant effort to document these interactions.
-Although a complete discussion of the ARIES algorithm is beyond the scope of this paper, we will provide a breif overview, and explain the details that are relevant to developers that wish to extend LLADD.
+The basic approach of LLADD, taken from ARIES [Mohan92], is to build transactional pages, which enables recovery on a page-by-page basis, despite support for high concurrency and the minimization of disk seeks during commit (by using a log).
+We show how to build a variety of useful data managers on top of this layer, including persistent hash tables, lightweight recoverable virtual memory (LRVM) [Satyanarayanan], and simple databases.
+We also cover the details of crash recovery, application-level support for transaction abort and commit, and latching for multithreaded applications.
+Finally, we discuss the shortcomings of common applications, and explain why LLADD provides an appropriate solution to these problems.